Tax Law Committee

 - Andrew Ryan

 - Pam Davidson

-The Tax Law Committee continues to be exceptionally busy.
-In the past 18 months the committee has made comprehensive submissions on three tax bills – the Taxation (Residential Land Withholding Tax, GST on Online Services, and Student Loans) Bill, Taxation (Annual Rates for 2016–17, Closely Held Companies, and Remedial Matters) Bill, and Taxation (Business Tax, Exchange of Information, and Remedial Matters) Bill – as well as submissions on a legislative amendment giving IRD transitional powers to override the Tax Administration Act during implementation of the Business Transformation programme.
+The Tax Law Committee continues to be exceptionally active.
+In the past 18 months the committee has made a number of comprehensive submissions on various tax bills – the Taxation (Neutralising Base Erosion and Profit Shifting) Bill, the Taxation (Annual Rates for 2018–19, Modernising Tax Administration, and Remedial Matters) Bill, and the Taxation (Annual Rates for 2019–20, GST Offshore Supplier Registration, and Remedial Matters) Bill – as well as further submissions to Inland Revenue and the Finance and Expenditure select committee on proposed transitional ‘Henry VIII’ override powers in relation to Inland Revenue statutes.